xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 ```

 Note that  we  have  seen  this  procedure  before in the form of
-Procedure Fin.
+Procedure `Fin`.
 I've changed the name since this  new  one  seems
 more descriptive of the actual function.
 I've  also  changed the
 code  to  allow  for multiple newlines and lines with nothing but
 white space.

-The next step is to insert calls to NewLine wherever we  decide a
+The next step is to insert calls to `NewLine` wherever we  decide a
 newline is permissible.
 As I've pointed out before, this  can be
 very different in different languages.
 In TINY, I've decided to
 allow them virtually anywhere.
 This means that we need  calls to
-NewLine at the BEGINNING (not the end, as with SkipWhite)  of the
+`NewLine` at the BEGINNING (not the end, as with `SkipWhite`)  of the
-procedures GetName, GetNum, and Match.
+procedures `GetName`, `GetNum`, and `Match`.

-For procedures that have while loops, such as TopDecl, we  need a
+For procedures that have while loops, such as `TopDecl`, we  need a
-call  to NewLine at the beginning of the  procedure  AND  at  the
+call  to `NewLine` at the beginning of the  procedure  AND  at  the
 bottom  of  each  loop.
-That way, we can be assured that NewLine
+That way, we can be assured that `NewLine`
 has just been called at the beginning of each  pass  through  the
 loop.